eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 We can also force immediate compilation of a method before its execution, and skip the interpreter entirely, using `-Xcomp`.
 Here, it is even more important to restrict compilation (the ones excluded from compilation then run in the interpreter).
-Otherwise we have to compile all classes and methods used from startup of the JVM, which can take a long time.
+Otherwise, we have to compile all classes and methods used from startup of the JVM, which can take a long time.

 We can stop tiered compilation at a certain tier, for example to avoid any C2 compilations and only allow C1:
 ```